oklas/react-app-alias/README.md

 * monorepos projects
 * multirepos projects
-* library projects with react examples
+* library projects with examples

 Read more about **[rewire](https://github.com/timarney/react-app-rewired)**: create-react-app webpack config without ejecting

 #### Advantages opposite another solutions:

- * provided aliases fully functional and allows to use babel and jsx and so on in dirs near to src (outside of it)
+ * provided fully functional aliases and allows to use babel and jsx and so on in dirs near to `src` (outside of `src`)

- * provided aliases fully secure and uses same scope plugin from original create-react-app package for modules (instead of remove it), to minmize probability to include something what is not wanted for bundle
+ * provided fully secure aliases and uses same module scope plugin from original create-react-app package for modules (instead of remove it), to minmize probability to include something what is not wanted for bundle

 #### Install